Hello, my name is Alexia Clonda.

 - Effects our emotions

-- Offsets the breathing centre, which, is like a thermostat in the Brain, located in the Medulla
+- Offsets the respiratory centre, which is like a thermostat in the brain, located in the medulla oblongata and pons, in the brainstem

 - Increases free radicals in the body